rangsimanketkaew/deepcv/docs/usage/training-model.md

 # Training a DAENN model

+Train a model with DeepCV is very easy.
+All parameters needed to train a model are defined in one input file, that is all you need.

-Note: the current version of DeepCV accepts only datasets that are in NumPy's compressed file formats (.npz).
+> Note that the current version of DeepCV accepts only datasets that are in NumPy's compressed file formats (.npz).

 ## Call DeepCV's module

-All DeepCV's modules can be called via `main.py` API script.
+All DeepCV's modules can be called via `main.py` API script (Do not forget to activate to the environment where you installed dependencies packages for DeepCV).

 ```sh
 $ cd deepcv/src/